CRICOS COURSE CODE: 097495C Campus locations: Sydney and Adelaide

-- IELTS 5.5 overall, no less than 5.0 in each band) or equivalent test result, or General English / EAP at the Upper Intermediate level from an approved ELICOS provider
+- IELTS 5.5 overall (no less than 5.0 in each band) or equivalent test result, or General English / EAP at the Upper Intermediate level from an approved ELICOS provider

 Any AQF qualification at the Certificate III level or above in any discipline area delivered and assessed in English only will be deemed as meeting both the academic and English language entry requirements.

 Participants must beable to undertake thephysical tasks required in this role including manual handling using equipment in an aged care setting.

 Requirements for the work placement

 A Police Clearance Certificate is mandatory prior to your work placement; you must undertake a Federal Police Check (AFP) or NSW Police check (it must be no less than 3 years old).
 This can be done through a website.

 There is also a Working with Children check and relevant immunisation check.